 Even the smallest project makes him happy.

 Nearly every visit we make to Michael’s mom’s home he finds some kind of project to work on.
 This time was no different…however the project was a very small one.
-He just needed to work on a security bar that is used to secure doors.
+He just needed to work on a shed security bar that is used to secure doors on sheds of every kind.
 He got the job done in no time and Alice is happy with the outcome.

 This week’s ‘movie of the week’ was Atomic Blonde.
 We went to the AMC theater in Hot Springs and I’m not sure we’ve ever been in a smaller theater…just 8 rows!
 There was only one other person in the theater with us so it was pretty quiet!
 LOL

 The movie was good…kept my interest the whole time but I had a hard time following at times and the ending kinda left me wondering but that’s not necessarily a bad thing.

 While we were in town we also stopped at a car wash to get the truck washed as it was looking pretty nasty!
 Of course, having a dually is a bit of a drawback with automated car washes but this place will wash by hand too.
 For $20 we got the truck hand washed and dried and it looks MUCH better than it did.